Stella McCartney: Rise to prominence

-In 2001, McCartney launched a fashion house under her name, in a joint venture with Gucci Group (now Kering), and presented her first collection in Paris.
-She now operates 51 freestanding stores in Manhattan's Soho, London's Mayfair, LA's West Hollywood, Paris's Palais Royal, Barcelona's Passeig de Gracia, Milan, Rome, Miami and Houston, among other locations.
+In 1997, McCartney was named creative director of Chloé, a position she held until 2001.
+That year, she launched her eponymous fashion house in a joint venture with the Gucci Group (now Kering) and presented her first collection in Paris.
+She now operates 51 freestanding stores in locations including Manhattan's Soho, London's Mayfair, LA's West Hollywood, Paris's Palais Royal, Barcelona's Passeig de Gracia, Milan, Rome, Miami and Houston, among others.

 In 2003, McCartney launched her first perfume, Stella.
-In January 2007, she launched a 100% organic skincare line, CARE, which includes seven products, from a cleansing milk made with lemon balm and apricot, to green tea and linden blossom floral water.

-In 2008, McCartney launched a new lingerie line with Bendon Group.
-In November 2010, the Stella McCartney Kids collection was launched for newborns and children up to age 12.
+In January 2007, she introduced a 100% organic skincare line, CARE, comprising seven products ranging from a cleansing milk made with lemon balm and apricot to a floral water containing green tea and linden blossom.
+In 2008, she launched a lingerie line with the Bendon Group, followed in November 2010 by the Stella McCartney Kids collection for newborns and children up to age 12.